Our People

 Susannah Crabtree

-Susannah has more than 20 years of experience consulting in all aspects of human resources and talent management.
-She specializes in the areas of executive and board succession planning, leadership assessment and development, board effectiveness, DE&I, total rewards and performance management, communications, and strategic risk management.
+Susannah has more than 20 years of experience leading and consulting in all aspects of human resources and talent management.
+Most recently, as a partner with Mercer she led the national compensation, communications, and talent strategy consulting practice for its Canadian operations.
+She specializes in executive and board succession planning; leadership assessment and development; board effectiveness; diversity, equity, and inclusion; total rewards and performance management; communications; and strategic risk management.

-Susannah has a deep passion for mental health and has been exposed to its importance in Canadian society through all facets of her life, including her studies, her volunteer work, her professional career and her lived experience.
-She has a profound interest in corporate governance and achieved the ICD.D designation in 2021; she is a fully qualified actuary and has completed several leadership certifications in recent years.
-Currently, Susannah is also the Chair of the YMCA-YWCA of the National Capital Region and a Trustee for WISE Trust.
-She earned a Bachelor of Science in Psychology and Mathematics from McGill University, and is fluently bilingual in French and English.
+Susannah has a deep passion for mental health and has been exposed to its importance in Canadian society through all facets of her life, including her studies, volunteer work, professional career, and her lived experience.
+She has a profound interest in corporate governance and has achieved the ICD.D designation in 2021.
+Susannah is also a fully qualified actuary and has completed several leadership certifications.
+She is currently serving as past-chair for the YMCA-YWCA of the National Capital Region.
+Susannah holds a bachelor of science in psychology and mathematics from McGill University and is fluently bilingual in French and English.